 Planning for your garden or container planted patio area means understanding how the plants you intend to grow will bloom over time.
 Annuals will behave differently from perennial plants, so it’s important to know the differences to make the most of your gardening experience.

 Here’s the Difference Between Perennials and Annuals:

 Characteristics of Perennials

 Perennials let their leaves and stems to die down during the winter months.
 In short, they sleep, coming back to life in the spring after a rejuvenating slumber.
 Plants bought from the garden centre in pots can be planted at any time of the year.
 Sometimes they can be sold without pots or soil (bare root) and these plants need to be planted in winter.
-While some varieties may only last for several years, truly hardy varieties such as Geranium Rozanne will return each year for decades as strong and thriving as ever.
+Some varieties may only last for several years.
+However, truly hardy varieties such as Geranium Rozanne will return each year for decades as strong and thriving as ever.

 One great advantage of perennial plantings is their longevity.
 A gardener can make an investment in time and money, and see the fruits of those labours return again and again for years to come.

 Characteristics of Annuals